The Ultimate Guide to Protecting Your Child Online in 2020

 3. Gaming consoles and online games

-According to the NPD group, 91% of American children aged two to 17 play video games.
-Gaming consoles have long been a focus of fear and concern for many parents.
-With so many games featuring violent or sexual content, it is important to be careful about the kinds of games your children play.
+21% of all video game players in the US are under the age of 18.
+With so many games featuring violent or sexual content, and so many platforms to play on, it is important to be careful about the kinds of games your children play.

-In addition, console games that have a multiplayer component, or games that are entirely based online, are open to abuse from other players.
-Many games allow players from all over the world to chat with one another, potentially exposing kids to harassment and cyberbullying.
+In addition, many games that have a multiplayer component, or are just entirely based online, which makes them open to abuse from other players, harassment, and sexual advances through the game’s chat system.
 Kids may also form relationships with other players and may give away their personal information.

-Games are also a great way for kids to develop a variety of skills.
+But not all is bad: Games are also a great way for kids to develop a variety of skills.
 They help children develop problem-solving skills, learn how to commit to long-term goals, and how to work as part of a team.
 They can also be a great opportunity for family bonding.
-Luckily, most gaming consoles provide robust parental controls, so parents can monitor their children’s gameplay.
+In order to make sure our kids will enjoy the benefits of gaming and not suffer from its risks, we need to monitor their gameplay.

 Encourage your children to discuss the games they play.
 Make sure your child profile is set to private.
 Consider keeping the gaming console in a shared, social space.
 Study the age rating of the games.
 Use parental controls to set up profiles.
 Limit the type of people your child can speak to online.